-just on a subjective promise, but on measurable evidence.

-2 3 CET.
-HK-BEAM 1/96R.
+- CET.
+HK-BEAM 1/96.
 An Environmental Assessment Method for New Air-conditioned Office Premises.
-1999.

-CET.
+1996. - 2 CET.
 HK-BEAM 2/96.
 An Environmental Assessment Method for Existing Air-conditioned Office Premises.
-1996.

-4 5 CET.
+1996. - 3 CET.
+HK-BEAM 1/96R.
+An Environmental Assessment Method for New Air-conditioned Office Premises.
+1999. - CET.
 HK-BEAM 2/96R.
 An Environmental Assessment Method for Existing Air-conditioned Office Premises.
-1999

-CET.
+1999 4 - 5 CET.
 HK-BEAM 3/99.
-An Environmental Assessment Method for New Residential Buildings 1999.
+An Environmental Assessment Method for New Residential Buildings.1999.

-Both Version 4/04 'New Buildings'[6] and Version 5/04 'Existing Buildings' [7] had significant upgrades to the previous BEAM documents in 2004.
+Both Version 4/04 'New Buildings' [6] and Version 5/04 'Existing Buildings' [7] had significant upgrades to the previous BEAM documents in 2004.
 These versions had been developed from the pilot versions 4/03 and 5/03 which were published in June 2003, following extensive review by the BEAM Society Technical Review Panel, supported by further research and development.
 Besides expanding the range of building developments that can be assessed, these versions of BEAM widened the coverage of issues that could further define the quality and sustainability of the buildings.